 With this charge, the purpose of Catholic schools is not only to help children lead good and purpose-filled lives, but also to open the door and offer the path to eternal life.
-Archbishop J. Michael Miller, CSB former Secretary for the Congregation for Catholic Education wrote
+Archbishop J. Michael Miller, CSB, former Secretary for the Congregation for Catholic Education, wrote

 All too many Catholic schools fall into the trap of a secular academic success culture, putting their Christological focus and its accompanying understanding of the human person in second place.
-Christ is ‘fitted in’ rather than being the school’s vital principle p.
+Christ is ‘fitted in’ rather than being the school’s vital principle (2006, p.
 26).

 He goes on to say that “This conviction about the nature of truth is too important for Catholics to be confused about” (p.
-46) and “Unlike skeptics and relativist, Catholic educators share a specific belief about truth: that, to a limited but real extent, it can be attained and communicated to others” warning that
+46) and “Unlike skeptics and relativists, Catholic educators share a specific belief about truth: that, to a limited but real extent, it can be attained and communicated to others” warning that

-Catholic schools (should) take up the daunting task of freeing boys and girls from the insidious consequences of what Pope Benedict XVI has called the dictatorship of relativisma dictatorship that cripples all genuine education.
+Catholic schools (should) take up the daunting task of freeing boys and girls from the insidious consequences of what Pope Benedict XVI has called the “dictatorship of relativism”—a dictatorship that cripples all genuine education.
 Catholic teachers are to cultivate in themselves and develop in others a passion for truth that defeats moral and cultural relativism.
-They are to educate in the truth (p.
+They are to educate “in the truth.” (p.
 46)

 Solomon (2003) states that standards represent a culture’s explicit statements that it “finds worthy of transmission” (p.
 3).
 Our culture values a utilitarian approach to education that half-prepares our students for life beyond high school graduation.
 According to Archbishop Miller, “If a Catholic school is to deliver on its promise to provide students with an integral education, it must foster love for wisdom and truth, and must integrate faith, culture, and life” (p.45) by using instructional approaches that focus on much more than evidence from the text.